Deep Learning-Based Spatiotemporal Multi-Event Reconstruction for Delay Line Detectors: Acknowledgements

 \section{Acknowledgements}

-S.M., J.H.\ and P.H.\ acknowledge support by the European Research Council (Consolidator Grant NearFieldAtto and Advanced Grant AccelOnChip) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)---Project-ID 429529648---TRR 306 QuCoLiMa (\say{Quantum Cooperativity of Light and Matter}) and Sonderforschungsbereich 953 (\say{Synthetic Carbon Allotropes}), Project-ID 182849149.
+The FAU members acknowledge support by the European Research Council (Consolidator Grant NearFieldAtto and Advanced Grant AccelOnChip) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)---Project-ID 429529648---TRR 306 QuCoLiMa (\say{Quantum Cooperativity of Light and Matter}) and Sonderforschungsbereich 953 (\say{Synthetic Carbon Allotropes}), Project-ID 182849149.
 J.H.\ acknowledges funding from the Max Planck School of Photonics.
 This work was supported in part by the U.S.\ Department of Energy (DOE) under Award No.\ DE-SC0012447 (S.G.).
-M.K.\ acknowledges support through the Graduate Council Fellowship of the University of Alabama.
+M.K.\ acknowledges support through the Graduate Council Fellowship of the University of Alabama and, in part, through the U.S.\ Department of Energy grant DE-SC0012447.